Recently updated on: November 15, 2023

 So, every time I see my post from 10 years ago, I can't help but think of the simple times when my only problems were academics or maybe my love life or lack of it.

-It takes me back to a different period of my life when I wanted to share everything on social media as if anyone would care—the season of self-absorption and curated facade.
+It takes me back to a different period of my life when I wanted to share everything on social media as if anyone would care—the season of self-absorption and a curated facade.

 It also allows me to see how friendships last or fade through the years, and you ask yourself, "Oh yeah, I was close with him/her during that time, we're almost inseparable," wondering what happened since.